Advertising for Research Participants

 Read How to Write Clear Advertisements to Recruit Research Participants (DOC).
 Then create your ads using the research recruitment ad templates provided below.

 Clip art is not permitted.
-Instead, please use photos from Microsoft Office online.
-Search by keyword and when the results display, select “Photos” in the “Filter by Type” box.
+Instead, please use photos from Seattle Children's Media Library.
+If, and only if, you cannot find an appropriate photo in the Media Library, please search for a stock photo on iStockphoto.com.
+Search by keyword and, when the results display, unselect "Illustrations" and "Video" in the “File Types” box.
 Check photos to be sure that safe behaviors are shown (e.g., bike helmets, life jackets, babies sleeping on their backs, etc.).
+Upon identification of your photo, email the Marketing and Communications production team with a link to the photo, and they will assist you in procuring it.

 Use these Microsoft Word templates to create effective advertisements for research participants.